-Laura Sumari started as a PhD student in EuroStorie’s subproject 3, Migration and the narratives of Europe as an "Area of freedom, security and justice" in the beginning of May.
+Laura Sumari started as a PhD student in EuroStorie’s subproject 3, Migration and the narratives of Europe as an "Area of freedom, security and justice" in the beginning of May 2018.
 Her main interests go hand in hand with subproject 3, as they include for instance security, mobility, postcolonial theory and power relations.
 On a wider scale, she has always been intrigued by global problems, inequality and helping those in need.
-Laura graduated from the University of Helsinki in 2016, Area and cultural studies as her main subject, with a focus on Europe and its’ relations with different ‘others’.
+Laura graduated from the University of Helsinki in 2016 with a focus on Europe and its’ relations with different ‘others’ and Area and cultural studies as her main subject.

 Laura wrote her bachelor’s thesis on experiences of living in a multicultural environment on the French Riviera, where she also lived for two years after finishing high school.
 The thesis discussed cultural identities and borders from an intersectional perspective, analyzing experiences of foreigners living on the Côte d’Azur.
 In her master’s thesis she examined the views and experiences of Finnish exchange students regarding safety and security during the exchange.
 She surveyed how security related matters influence the exchange experience and what kinds of threats and fears the students had encountered.
 According to her, the fear of terrorism was often felt in big European cities, whereas those who had travelled outside Europe would have needed more security related information from the destination universities, regarding health and criminality for instance.